duduFreire/ParserCombinatorHS/README.md

 # ParserCombinatorHS

-A simple parser written in Haskell for learning purposes using parser combinators.
+A simple parser written for learning purposes using parser combinators.
 Currently does not include descriptive error messages when the input fails to parse.

 - arith.hs: Implements a parser for arithmetic expressions.